 The study also asked whether respondents had either seriously contemplated or attempted suicide in the past year.
-Of the students that did not experience sexual orientation discordance, 22% said yes—in itself a huge figure that damningly exposes modern society’s lack of fitness for purpose.
+Of the students that did not experience sexual orientation discordance, 22% said yes.
+This is a huge figure that damningly exposes modern society’s lack of fitness for purpose.
 Among those with sexual orientation discordance, the number rocketed to 46%.

 Taken together, these two questions—sexual orientation discordance and suicidal ideation—clearly show that teens struggling to express their sexuality in alignment with their innate gender identification are significantly more likely to attempt suicide.

 SOS Safety Magazine reports that suicide is “the third leading cause of deaths amongst teens in the United States”.
 The numbers are rising.
 The magazine goes on to say that even though society is more open about homosexuality, ‘coming out’ remains challenging.
 Bullyingstatistics.org reports that 90% of LGBT teens experience school bullying because of their sexual orientation.
 The question of who will and—more importantly—who won’t support then coming out understandably provokes extreme anxiety.

 The journey into sexually active adulthood is confusing enough at the best of times.
 Toss in the deep anxiety that identifying as gay or lesbian can cause.
 It’s easy to see that some teens may express their sexuality in misalignment with their gender identification as a conscious—or, more likely, unconscious—way of managing anxiety and trying to stay within the ‘tram lines’ of accepted, non-bullied behaviour.

 Whenever we struggle to express an aspect of our being, shame exists.
 We don’t want to talk about whatever it is—in this case, our sexuality.
 We sweep it under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways.

 Whenever we struggle to express an aspect of our being, shame exists.
 We don’t want to talk about whatever it is—in this case, our sexuality.
 We sweep it under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways, such as drugs and alcohol addictions—or even suicide.